Ronaldo misses Juventus training as Man City transfer links intensify

 Goal can confirm that Cristiano Ronaldo missed training with Juventus on Friday morning as rumours linking him with a transfer to Manchester City continue to intensify.

-The Portuguese did not take part in the club's latest practice session, and Goal understands that Bianconeri are now waiting for City to submit a formal offer for the striker.
+The Portuguese did not take part in the club's latest practice session, with Goal having reported earlier this week that City are in talks to sign the striker after missing out on a deal for Tottenham's Harry Kane.

 Editors' Picks